- If your HP printer is making buzzing noise when not in use, it might be because of debris.

 - Also, remove any stuck paper in your printer.

-HP Printers making a buzzing noise is quite common, something that HP acknowledges to be a bug with some of their printer models.
+An HP printer making noise when not in use is quite common, something that HP acknowledges to be a bug with some of their printer models.

-The company, however, explains it’s a known issue with laser printers in general, and not just from HP, which means the solutions mentioned here is applicable to just about any laser printer.
+The company, however, explains these printer noises are a known issue with laser printers in general and not just from HP, which means the solutions mentioned here are applicable to just about any laser printer.

-What to do if the HP printer is making buzzing noise?
+What can I do if the HP printer is making noise when not in use?

 1. Check the cartridge ink level

 - Launch the printer application and select Maintenance.

 - Click on the tab that lets you see the estimated ink level remaining.
 It could be a separate tab, or one included under Maintenance.